 Step 8: Send “not interested” letters to the appropriate candidates.
 Remember the rule of thumb – disgruntled people reach at least ten others.
 Happy people tell only one or two.
-This, like networking, is very inexpensive positive PR.
+This, like networking, is a very inexpensive positive PR.

-Step 9: Contact applicants and schedule a five minute phone/screening interview.
+Step 9: Contact applicants and schedule a five-minute phone/screening interview.
 Explain your process to the candidate.

 Step 11: Interview the candidates in person at least two times on two different days.
-There are many reasons for two interviews: to ensure they arrive on time both days; to ask a couple of duplicate questions to check consistency; to give them a chance to ask additional questions they didn’t think of on their first visit.
+There are many reasons for two interviews: to ensure they arrive on time both days, to ask a couple of duplicate questions to check consistency, to give them a chance to ask additional questions they didn’t think of on their first visit.

 Step 12: Interview using both traditional questions, such as “How many hours did you work at XYZ Company?” or “What is your ideal job?” and behavioral questions, such as “Tell me about the last time you had to deal with an irate client” or “Tell me how you ranked competitively among the local sales team for the last quarter.”

 Step 13: Have at least one additional interviewer meet the applicant.

 Step 14: Have the applicant meet with at least one potential peer members.

 Step15: Have the applicant do a “job preview."
 By job preview, we mean that each applicant should sit with, ride with, etc., someone doing the proposed job now for at least 2-4 hours.
 Incompatibility with the job is cause for 50% of employee turnover.